marcstreeter/kubewhistle/README.rook.md

 kubectl apply -f operator.yaml kubectl -n rook-ceph get pod --watch
 ```
+*after about ~1 minute you should see a couple rook-ceph-agents, rook-ceph-operator, and a couple rook-discovers in running state*
 - Install Cluster (now that all previous deploys have finished)
 ```
 kubectl appy -f cluster.yaml